loicsander/Robofont-scripts/Glyphs/README.md

-Glyph scripts
+Glyph Tools
 ================

 ## build-derivatives.py

-Small tool that allows the user to define and build new glyphs by duplicating/associating other ones.
+Tool that allows the user to define and build new glyphs by duplicating/associating other ones.

-Each glyph definition and stored per font and those are selectively transferable from one font to another.
+Each glyph definition is stored per font and is selectively transferable from one font to another.

-A definition can refer to as many glyphs as you want (it the limits of sanity of course).
+A definition can refer to as many glyphs as you want (in the limits of sanity of course).

 **Notes**
-+ If you wish to refer several times to the same glyph, you should append a number to its name when you put it in, for example: ellipsis —> [period:1, period:2, period:3]
++ If you wish to refer to the same glyph several times, you should append a number to its name when you put it in, following a glyphname:number syntax.
+For example: ellipsis —> [period:1, period:2, period:3]
 + If you fail no number several occurrences of the same name, it will count as only one base glyph.
 + Flipping is only allowed if the base glyph you refer to is copied as contour, not as a component (it’s probably for your own good).
++ For each definition, the script evaluates if the definition is valid, shown by the checkmark or cross next to the glyph’s name in the definition.
+It is shown as invalid if either the new glyph name doesn’t exist in the glyphOrder, or if the base glyph doesn’t exist in the font.
+Only in this second case will the script fail to build the new glyph.

 ![alt tag](build-derivatives.png)